 After you identify the person attacking you or your business online, your next step is to request that they remove their posts.
 Sometimes, the embarrassment of being unmasked along with the threat of litigation is motivation enough for defamers to comply.

-If the defamer does not comply (or you were unable to identify the person through the aforementioned free tips and tools) your next step is to file a defamation lawsuit.
+If the defamer does not comply (or you were unable to identify the person through the aforementioned free tips and tools) your next step is to learn how to file a defamation lawsuit.

 The decision to file a defamation lawsuit should not be taken lightly, as every defamation case is unique and numerous factors must be considered when assessing a libel claim.
 It is critical to consult an experienced internet attorney before filing a defamation suit.
 They can help you: